 The total patronage distributions distributed to members is based on net earnings on patronage business that we do with member retailers, calculated in accordance with GAAP.
 Our computation of patronage distributions excludes all of our income and expenses from activities that are not directly related to patronage transactions.
-The excluded items primarily consist of (1) profits or losses generated from non-shareholder retailers, and (2) profits or losses realized from our Ace Insurance Agency, Inc., New Age Insurance Ltd., Ace Hardware International Holdings, Ltd, and Ace Retail Holdings LLC subsidiaries.
+The excluded items primarily consist of (1) profits or losses generated from non-shareholder retailers, and (2) profits or losses realized from our Ace Insurance Agency, Inc., New Age

+Insurance Ltd., Ace Hardware International Holdings, Ltd, Ace Retail Holdings LLC subsidiaries, and Ace Wholesale Holdings LLC subsidiaries.

-Patronage distributions are usually paid to member retailers within four months after the close of Ace's fiscal year; however, the Internal Revenue Code permits distribution of patronage distributions as late as eight and one half months after the close of Ace's fiscal year, and Ace may elect to distribute the annual patronage distribution at such later time.
+Patronage distributions are usually paid to member retailers within four months after the close of Ace's fiscal year; however, the Internal Revenue Code permits distributions of patronage as late as eight and one half months after the close of Ace's fiscal year, and Ace may elect to distribute the annual patronage distribution at such later time.